Enhancing the Hyperpolarizability of Crystals with Quantum Geometry

-While the enhancement of $\chi^{(3)}$ can be induced by nontrivial quantum geometry in the numerator, it can be further achieved through the tunable band gap magnitudes in the denumerator.
+While the enhancement of $\chi^{(3)}$ can be induced by nontrivial quantum geometry in the numerator, it can be further achieved through the tunable band gap magnitudes in the denominator.
 Notably, materials with identical band gaps, yet with distinct crystalline topologies, realize distinguishable numerators, with topological phase experiencing a quadratic enhancement.
-By combining this enhancement with Eq.~\eqref{eq:bound} and sum rules, we derive a fundamental topological lower bound on the hyperpolarizability of a nontrivial insulator, \beq{eq:lb} \chi^{(3)} \geq \alpha^{(3)} \times \frac{a^{10}}{n^3} , \eeq where $\alpha^{(3)} = \frac{1}{2}\pi^3 e^4 m_e^3 \epsilon^{-1}_0 \hbar^{-6} = 6 \times 10^{50}~\text{m}^{-5}/\text{V}^2$, $m_e$ is the electron mass, and $n$ is the number density of electrons in the crystal.
-The derivation of Eq.~\eqref{eq:lb} is provided in Sec.\ IV of the SM~\cite{SI}.
+By combining this enhancement with Eq.~\eqref{eq:bound} and sum rules, we derive a fundamental topological lower bound on the hyperpolarizability of a nontrivial insulator, \beq{eq:lb} \chi^{(3)} \geq \alpha^{(3)} \times \frac{a^{10}}{n_e^3} , \eeq where $\alpha^{(3)} = \frac{1}{2}\pi^3 e^4 m_e^3 \epsilon^{-1}_0 \hbar^{-6} = 6 \times 10^{50}~\text{m}^{-5}/\text{V}^2$, $m_e$ is the electron mass, and $n_e$ is the number density of electrons in the crystal.
+The derivation of Eq.~\eqref{eq:lb} employs (i) the energy gap bound of Ref.~\cite{Kivelson1982} due to quantum metric (ii) combined with the sum rules of Ref.~\cite{Souza2000}, as employed in the linear susceptibility bound of Ref.~\cite{Onishi2024}.
+The technical details of the derivation are given in Sec.
+IV of the Supplemental Material~\cite{SI}.